 “It’s rewarding when clients come to me with a project or issue that needs to be resolved and they’re pleased with the result,” Dodge says.

-Dodge specializes in family law matters, such as divorces and custody issues.
-In family law, she acts as a mediator and evaluator and is a qualified neutral under Rule 114 of the Minnesota General Rules of Practice.
+Dodge’s practice focuses on family law matters, such as divorces and custody issues.
+In family law, she acts as a mediator and evaluator.
+She is a qualified neutral under Rule 114 of the Minnesota General Rules of Practice.
 She also focuses on business law, including business formation, litigation and financing issues.
 Her expertise as an attorney includes in banking law, which encompasses loan documentation, restructuring and foreclosures.
 Her practice also involves landlord and tenant issues, guardianships and conservatorships, employment defense and worker’s compensation defense.

 Dodge graduated cum laude from the College of St. Scholastica and also graduated cum laude from William Mitchell School of Law.
 She is admitted to practice in both the state and federal courts in Minnesota and Wisconsin.
 She is a member of the Minnesota State Bar Association as well as the 11th District Bar Association.